AckerApple/mega-aide/README.md

 <a id="_issues_chasing_to_fix"></a>
 ## 🎯 Issues chasing to fix

+- Cannot play xBox games on the Megacade console joysticks/buttons
+  - xEmu application allows me to set inputs to keyboard but I cannot remap the keys
+  - I can only set one player to the keyboard.
+Keyboard cannot be shared across players
 - 📺 I had a HDMI 2 with audio splitter, lets call it, added so I could connect additional devices and play audio through main speakers.
 It works but at half volume on any device I try.
 I have reviewed every LG tv setting on Tv and on every device.
 I cannot achieve high volume through megacade speakers from additional device
 - 🎬 ❌ None of the items in "Movies" will play
   - The unite group gave me a reply: `Because there were no movies on Omega when given to Dave.
 Dave has since put them back on, but that’s on him to guide you.
 Give him a call.`